Asymptotic error distributions of the Euler method for continuous-time nonlinear filtering: Introduction

 \section{Introduction}

-The functional central limit theorem for sequences of stochastic processes on path spaces has been developed along with many applications.
-In the semimartingale setting, Jacod \cite{J97} established some useful martingale limit theorems with mixed normal limits.
-These theorems have enabled the study of statistical inference for high-frequency observations in a fixed time interval.
-From among many studies, we refer readers to Gobet \cite{gob01} for diffusion processes with equi-distance observations, to Jacod et al. \cite{jac-etal09} for pre-averaged estimators for volatility with noisy observations, and to Ogihara and Yoshida \cite{ogi-yos14} for diffusion processes with nonsynchronous observations.
-With these models of diffusion, the martingale limit theorems in Jacod \cite{J97} are useful to deduce the asymptotic distributions.
-The theorems can be applied to statistical inference and also to other problems related to semimartingales.
-We apply the theorems to the Euler method for the nonlinear filtering problem.
+The functional central limit theorem for sequences of stochastic processes on path spaces has been developed with many applications.
+In the semimartingale setting, Jacod \cite{J97} established useful martingale limit theorems with mixed normal limits.
+They enabled us to study non-ergodic limits of statistics.
+In particular, they have been applied to statistical inference of diffusion processes observed at a fixed time interval.
+Among many studies, we refer the readers Gobet \cite{gob01} for diffusion processes with equi-distance observations, Jacod et al. \cite{jac-etal09} for pre-averaged estimators for volatility with noisy observations, and Ogihara and Yoshida \cite{ogi-yos14} for diffusion processes with nonsynchronous observations.
+When we consider these models of diffusions, statistics usually have non-ergodic limits, and martingale limit theorems in Jacod \cite{J97} are useful to deduce the asymptotic distributions.
+While there are many applications in statistical inference, the theorems are general enough to apply other problems related to semimartingales.
+We will apply the theorems to the Euler method for the nonlinear filtering problem.

-The aim in this paper is to determine the asymptotic distribution of conditional expectations of some (Wiener) functionals and the application of the distribution to discrete-time approximation for nonlinear filtering with continuous-time observations.
+The purpose of this paper is to determine the asymptotic distribution of conditional expectations of some (Wiener) functionals and its application to the discrete-time approximation for nonlinear filtering with continuous-time observations.
 The key result is that, roughly speaking, for suitable (possibly multi-dimensional) $F$, $(\theta_t)_{t \in [0,1]}$, and a Brownian motion $(W_t)_{t \in [0,1]}$,

 converges stably in law to a mixed normal random variable; see Definition \ref{def:stable} and the precise formulation in Theorem \ref{thm:limittheorem}.
-Establishing this is non-trivial in the field of martingale limit theorem.
-A result in Jacod and Protter \cite{JP} gives the stable limit of $\sqrt{n}\int_0^1\int_{[sn]/n}^s \theta_r dW_r dW_s$.
-However, since interchange of the stable limit and conditional expectation operations is not allowed in some cases, the result is not sufficient to show the limit theorem for (\ref{eq:target}).
-We will prove the desired limit theorem by using some approximation techniques including the method of proof from \cite{JP}.
+This is a non-trivial task in the field of martingale limit theorem.
+From the reason why the interchange of the stable limit and conditional expectation operations is not allowed in some cases, a result in Jacod and Protter \cite{JP}, which gives the stable limit of $\sqrt{n}\int_0^1\int_{[sn]/n}^s \theta_r dW_r dW_s$, is not enough to show the limit theorem for (\ref{eq:target}).
+We will prove the desired limit theorem using some approximation techniques including the method of proof in \cite{JP}.